MooersLab/pymolsnips/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

+For more details on installing libraries for specific editors, go to the [GitHub Page](https://mooerslab.github.io/pymolsnips/).

 ## GIF of the application (Demo)

 <p>The animation below demonstrates the use of the <b>ao</b> tab trigger in the text editor <em>Visual Studio Code</em> to insert 16 lines of code for generating the ambient occlusion effect.